Shukuu Izakaya Tanjong Pagar Review

 Fried Cheese cake

-The crisp crunch is music to the ears, a small bite with a small sip of Kikusui no Karakuchi Honjozo from Niigata prefecture, isn’t that life is so beautiful?
+The crisp crunch is music to the ears, a small bite with a small sip of Kikusui no Karakuchi Honjozo from Niigata prefecture, isn’t life is so beautiful?

 Our verdict: Shukuu Izakaya